wazo-platform/wazo-platform.org/content/uc-doc/upgrade/old_upgrade_notes.md

     file in the `entry_point` section.
   - If your custom development use service discovery to find `xivo-auth`, you will have to search for the `wazo-auth` service instead of `xivo-auth`.
-- We released a new version of the CTI client, rebranded as [Wazo Client 17.14.1]{.title-ref}.
+- We released a new version of the CTI client, rebranded as `Wazo Client 17.14.1`.
 It is compatible with all previous versions of Wazo (i.e. not before 16.16).

 Consult the [17.14 Roadmap](https://projects.wazo.community/versions/267) for more information.